pallets-eco/flask-admin/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest a new feature for Flask-DebugToolbar
+about: Suggest a new feature for Flask-Admin
 ---

 <!--